BZ110/Kinetic/README.md

 | **Csrss -** | ``[DLL]`` |

 ### ``[Generic]`` 🌳
-Generic detections are easily detected by Technetium.
+Generic detections are easily detected by Kinetic.

 ### Mod Analysis ⭐️
-Technetium uses Index Mod Analysis logic to look for mods that may be malicious.
+Kinetic uses Index Mod Analysis logic to look for mods that may be malicious.
 - **Compares regular mods to malicious mods.**
 - **Looks in strings for logic.**

 ### Macro Detection 🖱️
-Technetium uses ``[Generic]`` detection to look for macros.
+Kinetic uses ``[Generic]`` detection to look for macros.
 - **Looks for all known macros that have been logged in public guides.**

-**Technetium does *NOT* look for on-board memory macros.**
+**Kinetic does *NOT* look for on-board memory macros.**

 ### Known Strings 🧵
-Technetium is designed to catch most clients by looking for strings that relate to them.
+Kinetic is designed to catch most clients by looking for strings that relate to them.

 *and more!*